Bizzby/node-elc-cyard/README.md

 _short for construction yard_

-Something or other for auto wiring up "factories" with configuration and dependencies and building a dependency graph, and running those factories.
+Something or other for auto wiring up "factories" with configuration and dependencies and building a dependency graph, and running those factories at runtime.

 This is probaly not the dependency injection framework you are looking for... (no really, it isn't)